 Solutions

-Workflow pain discovery tool for startup founders
+Workflow pain discovery tool for builders

-Turn complaint-heavy research into clearer workflow-level opportunity maps.
+• Turn complaint-heavy research into clearer workflow-level opportunity maps.

-Use public pain, support complaints, and comparison behavior to pressure-test a problem thesis.
+• Use public pain, support complaints, and comparison behavior to pressure-test a problem thesis.

-A painful workflow often creates stronger startup demand than a flashy product idea.
+A painful workflow often creates stronger demand than a flashy product idea.
 Teams will tolerate a lot of frustration until a process becomes slow enough, expensive enough, or risky enough to deserve a better tool.

 • Watch for recurring handoffs, exports, reporting loops, and setup friction.